alza-bitz/data-experiments-stack-exchange/README.md

 ## Credits

-Based largely on the following blog post, with modifications to use [Sparkling](https://github.com/gorillalabs/sparkling) instead of [Flambo](https://github.com/yieldbot/flambo):
+Based largely on the following blog post, with modifications to use [Sparkling](https://github.com/gorillalabs/sparkling) instead of [Flambo](https://github.com/yieldbot/flambo), and a Docker-based Spark on YARN environment:

 [wtfleming.github.io/2015/07/07/exploring-stack-exchange-database-dumps-with-spark-and-flambo](wtfleming.github.io/2015/07/07/exploring-stack-exchange-database-dumps-with-spark-and-flambo)